Leadership Adventure Gap Semester

 - Wilderness first responder course

-- Lifeguarding course
+- Lifeguarding course (fall semester only)

 Not included in tuition: